-- 6. Stormwater Management-In accordance with Section 24-130 of the Subdivision Regulations, a Stormwater Management (SWM) Concept Plan (57620-2018) was submitted with this application, however it has not yet been approved.
+- 3. Stormwater Management-In accordance with Section 24-130 of the Subdivision Regulations, a Stormwater Management (SWM) Concept Plan (57620-2018) was submitted with this application, however it has not yet been approved.
 The submitted SWM concept plan, shows the proposed use of a submerged gravel wetland and dry wells.
 Development must be in accordance with an approved SWM concept plan to ensure that on-site or downstream flooding do not occur.
-Submittal of an approved SWM concept approval letter is required prior to signature approval of the PPS. - 7.
-Parks and Recreation-The PPS has been reviewed and evaluated for conformance with the requirements of the Subdivision Regulations, the Subregion 5 Master Plan and SMA, the 2017 Land Preservation, Parks and Recreation Plan for Prince George's County, and the 2013 Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, as policies in these documents pertain to public parks and recreational facilities.
+Submittal of an approved SWM concept approval letter will be required prior to signature approval of the PPS. - 4.
+Parks and Recreation-The PPS has been reviewed and evaluated for conformance with the requirements of the Subdivision Regulations, the Subregion 5 Master Plan and SMA, the 2017 Land Preservation, Parks and Recreation Plan for Prince George's County, and the 2013

+Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, as policies in these documents pertain to public parks and recreational facilities.

 The subject property is 14.08 acres, zoned R-80 within the M-I-O Zone, located west of Tarquin Avenue, and currently vacant.
 The Meetinghouse Branch of Tinkers Creek flows north to south through the western portion of this property.
-The application includes 22 single-family detached residential lots, and dedication of Parcel 'C', located along the western and northern sections of the property, to the Maryland-National Capital Park and Planning Commission (M-NCPPC) for parkland.
-Construction and related disturbance on the property to be conveyed to M-NCPPC relative to the Tinkers Creek stream restoration project and the proposed utility (sewer connection & storm drain outfall) work is anticipated, however, bonding for construction and maintenance agreements will be required.
+The applicant proposes 22 single-family detached residential lots, and dedication of Parcel 'C', located along the western and northern sections of the property, to the Maryland-National Capital Park and Planning Commission (M-NCPPC) for parkland.

 Per Section 24-134(a)(1) of the Subdivision Regulations, this PPS is subject to 0.77 acre of mandatory dedication of parkland for active and/or passive recreation.
 There is a high need for parkland and a moderate need for recreation facilities in the area of this SG Park Community.
-The applicant submitted Applicant's Exhibit A on May 9, 2019, which revised the acreage for mandatory dedication from 3.73 acres to 3.75 acres.
-The size and shape of Parcel C, as delineated on Applicant's Exhibit A provided to M-NCPPC, is acceptable for the mandatory dedication of parkland requirement, which will be added to the Tinkers Creek Stream Valley Park, as recommended by the Subregion 5 Master Plan and SMA.
+The applicant submitted Applicant's Exhibit A on May 9, 2019, which revised the acreage proposed for mandatory dedication from 3.73 acres to 3.75 acres.
+If approved with conditions, the size and shape of Parcel C, as delineated on Applicant's Exhibit A provided to M-NCPPC, is acceptable for the mandatory dedication of parkland requirement, which will be added to the Tinkers Creek Stream Valley Park, as recommended by the Subregion 5 Master Plan and SMA.

-8. Trails-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT) and the Subregion 5 Master Plan in order to implement planned trails, bikeways, and pedestrian improvements.
+5. Trails-This PPS was reviewed for conformance with the 2009 Approved Countywide Master Plan of Transportation (MPOT) and the Subregion 5 Master Plan in order to implement planned trails, bikeways, and pedestrian improvements.
 The subject site is located within the Branch Avenue Corridor; therefore, it is subject to Section 24-124.01 of the Subdivision Regulations and the "Transportation Review Guidelines, Part 2."

 One master plan trail impacts the subject property with a stream valley trail proposed in the area plan along Tinkers Creek.
-This trail is reflected on the submitted plans, although it is noted that it will be constructed by the Prince George's County Department of Parks and Recreation (DPR) at a later time.
+This trail is reflected on the submitted plans, although it is noted that it will be constructed by the Prince George's county Department of Parks and Recreation (DPR) at a later time.
 M-NCPPC is in the process of acquiring land along the stream valley, and no trail designs or alignment analysis has been completed at this time.
 The MPOT includes several policies related to pedestrian access and the provision of sidewalks.
 The Complete Streets section includes the following policies regarding sidewalk construction, the accommodation of pedestrians, and provision of complete streets: